When Is the Best Time

 - Waterfall Entrance 5 €

-The summer pictures are provided by my friend Ver, and.
-I took the photos in the wintertime.
-If you wish to use any of these pictures contact me.
+The summer pictures are provided by my friend Vera, and I took the photos in the wintertime.
+Do you want to obtain the usage right for my images?
+Contact me, but we will take action against picture theft.